Kebby-Quake/block-quake/README.md

 - QuakeSpasm 0.93.2
 - QuakeSpasm-Spiked
 - DarkPlaces
 - Remaster's KEX engine.

-(Turn off "enhanced models" in display settings)
+(For the Remaster, rename the Block-Quake pak2 to "pak1" before putting it into your Quake / rerelease / id1 folder.
+Turn off "enhanced models" in the display settings)

 ---